 How to Wash Dishes While Camping

-If you’re heading out to spend some time in the great outdoors you need to know how to wash dishes in camp.
-Eating off dirty dishes in the wildness can you make sick, so knowing the best ways to clean the dishes and pots and pans that you use is essential.
+If you’re heading out to spend some time in the great outdoors, you need to know how to wash dishes in camp.
+Eating off dirty dishes in the wildness can make you sick, so knowing the best ways to clean the dishes, pots and pans that you use is essential.
 You also need to make sure that you are not going to disrupt the ecosystem while you are out there.
 Here are the basics of how to wash dishes in camp so that you will be prepared when you go camping.

 There are several steps: You might be used to just dumping your dishes in the dishwasher at home.
-When you’re out camping and you need to wash dishes the process is a little different.
+When you are washing dishes while camping, the process is a little different.
 You will need to put the dishes through several stages in order to get them clean.
 First they need to be soaked, then washed in hot water.
 Then they need to be rinsed in hot water, and rinsed again with a sanitizing agent, then they can be dried and put away.
 You will need a large quantity of hot water and several dish tubs to get the dishes clean without running water.

 Put on water for washing when you sit down to your meal: It will take a lot of time for water to heat over a fire, especially when you are heating a large amount of water.
 Fill a large pot or kettle and set it on the fire to heat while you eat.
 That way after you are done there will be hot water ready to go to wash your dishes in.
 The water doesn’t have to be boiling hot but the hotter the better.
 Hot water and a good detergent will help keep you from picking up any nasty food related illnesses when you eat off those dishes again.